 When results that depend on factors beyond our control turn out differently than intended, we don’t talk about fault.
 Neither do we talk about bad choices or what we should have done instead.
 What is important for accountability is that we acknowledge that we made a choice and that we own it fully.

-We are fully accountable for preparing and dealing with situations to the best of our knowledge and capabilities.
-Once we become aware that an intended result will not be achieved, we are also accountable for transforming the situation into an opportunity to learn.
+We are fully responsible for preparing and dealing with situations to the best of our knowledge and capabilities.
+Once we become aware that an intended result will not be achieved, we are also responsible for transforming the situation into an opportunity to learn.
 We explain what happened as part of understanding the situation, but we do not make excuses that invalidate the contract.

 How we scale accountability to multiple teams

 Traditional organizations exert accountability through a pyramid of supervisors.
 In the absence of a supervisor hierarchy in a self-organized company with autonomous teams, we use social pressure and accountability partners to distribute the task of holding each other to account.
-This forms an accountability network where people hold each other accountable.
+This forms an accountability network where people hold each other to account.
 Addressing it when we are not delivering on our promises is tough but essential.
-If we don’t, accountability will erode, and we are missing opportunities for learning and growth.
+If we don’t, accountability will erode, and we are missing opportunities to learn and grow.

-Across teams, we keep each other accountable for our work on a team level.
-Assuming teams know how to hold themselves accountable internally, this scales well because we can hold teams to account collectively without the need to know the interior promises of individuals.
+Across teams, we hold each other to account for our work on a team level.
+Assuming teams know how to hold themselves to account internally, this scales well because we can hold teams to account collectively without the need to know the interior promises of individuals.
 The following four ingredients need to be in place to use social pressure on a team level (as described in Beta Codex).